raoulcapello/timelinor/README.md

 # Deployment

-Required environment variables in any environment:
+Required environment variables in any environment, that should never be part of the codebase for security reasons:
-* SECRET_KEY
-* DEBUG
+* SECRET_KEY (Django uses this to secure the application, never share this key)
+* DEBUG (Security warning: always set this to False in public environments)
-* ALLOWED_HOSTS
+* ALLOWED_HOSTS (This apps domainname)
+* AWS_ACCESS_KEY_ID (Amazon S3 storage backend)
+* AWS_SECRET_ACCESS_KEY (Amazon S3 storage backend)

+Required environment variables for local development Postgres Docker container
+* PG_NAME (Postgres database name)
+* PG_USER (Postgres username, has to be the same as PG_NAME otherwise Docker container won't be accessible)
+* PG_PASSWORD (Postgres database password)

 Optional:
 * DATABASES